Women in Armenia: Traditional status

 Some Armenian intellectuals, like Sibil, viewed ancient Armenian society and laws as woman-centric in line with the common trend of 19th century reformers who saw women as guardians of ancient, national culture, "many reformers idealised the civilization of a distant past, speaking of the need to regain the lost freedom that women were once said to have possessed in their societies”.
 The law code of Mkhitar Gosh, dating to the 12th century, sought to raise women's status from its former level, however the code explicitly enshrined male domination and forbade divorce, even in the case of domestic violence or marital rape.
 Its most progressive elements seem to have never been applied in society at large, and in the 18th and 19th centuries both outsider and insider reports overwhelmingly commented on the low status of women in traditional Armenian society.
 Armenian families were traditionally patrilocal, labor in the house was divided based on gender and generation.
 The rigidity of this hierarchy was best illustrated by the subordinate position of the new bride.

-During the first year of marriage, they were not permitted to speak to anyone except their husbands, and were forbidden from leaving the house.
-Young Armenian brides created a sign language called Harnseren, which translates to "Language of the Bride."
+In some regions of Armenia, after marriage, brides initially had restrictions placed on their speech, like not being permitted to speak to some anyone except their husbands, or being forbidden to speak in the presence of their husband or inlaws; they might also be forbidden from leaving the house.
+Families would often physically attack women breaking the taboos.
+Young Armenian brides created a sign language called Harsnerēn, which translates to "Language of the Bride."
 It is a gesture based sign language that developed against the rule of silence imposed on married Armenian women.
-In some villages, these restrictions continued even after the birth of the first child, and may have lasted more than ten years.
+Not all women constrained to silence used it.
+Speech restrictions varied in extent and length; the extent and length might be set by local tradition (for instance, until the birth of the first child, or the death of parents-in-law), but could also be set by familial permission.
+In some cases, these restrictions could last decades; some women died before their inlaws gave them permission to speak again.

 In the beginning of the 18th century among the Armenian population in Transcaucasia female suicide was more common than male suicide, in contrast to the situation in the West, where male suicides were 3 to 4 times more common.

 In spite of the inferior position of women in Armenian society, the Armenian Apostolic Church allowed women greater opportunities for assuming clerical roles than most other Christian traditions.
 Unlike the Eastern Orthodox, however, they were strongly opposed to divorce, and as a result the divorce rate in traditional Armenia has always been among the lowest in the Christian world.